SAP-archive/cloud-maven-plugin/README.md

 	sdk.dir=c:\\Program Files\\Neo-SDK

 	# Proxy settings for Java Virtual Machine
-	# - Proxy settings are tried to be autodetected from environment variables.
+	# - Proxy settings are tried to be autodetected from environment variables and Maven settings.
 	# - If you are behind a proxy and autodetect does not work or you need to override the settings, this can be done here.
 	#sdk.proxy=-Dhttp.proxyHost=proxy -Dhttp.proxyPort=8080 -Dhttps.proxyHost=proxy -Dhttps.proxyPort=8080 -Dhttp.nonProxyHosts="localhost|127.0.0.1" -Dhttps.nonProxyHosts="localhost|127.0.0.1" -Dhttp.proxyUser=proxyuser -Dhttp.proxyPassword=proxypassword -Dhttps.proxyUser=proxyuser -Dhttps.proxyPassword=proxypassword